Creation Space

 Because funding your work shouldn’t feel like a mystery.

-Whether you share a moment, a scene, or a score, this is your chance to put your practice in motion — and get it in front of the right people.
+Whether you share a moment, a scene, or a score, this is your chance to put your practice in motion and get it out of your head and onto the stage.

 How much is it?

-You’ll receive the full programme — 3 intensive workshops, 1:1 coaching, funding and space support, and a public sharing — at the lowest price this offer will ever be available.
+You’ll receive the full programme — 3 intensive workshops, 1:1 coaching, 3 funding workshops, 2 producing workshops and space support, and a public sharing.

 Join the programme